marceluphd/Prototype-PocketQube/README.md

 LoRa\FSK radio transceiver, SMA antenna socket.
 Versions available for 434Mhz, 868Mhz and 915Mhz Industrial Scientific and Medical (ISM) bands

-8Kbyte FRAM, write endurance of 100,000,000,000,000 times.
+8Kbyte FRAM for power off storage, write endurance of 100,000,000,000,000 times.

 TPL5110 power down timer, preset from seconds to 2 hours.
-Processor can be powered down completely.
+Enables processor to be powered down completely.

 TPL5010 interrupt sleep timer, preset from seconds to 2 hours